ryzeon-dev/bmdns/README.md

 The log is wiped at every restart of the service

 If log-persistency is set to `true`, BMDNS will create a new file at every restart of the service, naming it `bmdns_[$date]_[$time].log`.

+## Error Log
+Error log, which is written only if BMDNS is unable to start, is written into:
+- `/var/log/bmdns/bmdns_error.log` directory on linux systems
+- `%PROGRAMFILES%/bmdns/log/bmdns_error.log` directory on windows systems

+The text contained into the file describes the specific issue with BMDNS startup; it could be a configuration error, insufficiente permissions or unrecognized operative system